Final Papers- submit by October 23, 2020

 - Remember!
 Emailing your final paper does not get your paper to your discussant.
 Send it separately to the discussant.

 - Submission Deadline: Submit your final conference paper NO LATER THAN 5 P.M.
-EST ON October 8.
+EST on the date of the deadline posted at the top of this page.

 - Find your Abstract ID#: The Abstract # for every paper can be found in the conference schedule and in the conference app schedule.